 Toiletries tips: When to bring and when to pack your deodorant

-TSA rules can be confusing, especially when it comes to deodorant.
-Don't leave your underarm scent behind; learn the regulations, and you'll take off smelling like a rose.
-Here's what you need to know about bringing your deodorant with you on the plane and when to pack it in your bag.
+TSA rules can be confusing when you travel, especially when it comes to the different types of deodorant.
+Don't leave your antiperspirant behind or in your checked bag; learn the regulations, and you'll take off smelling like a rose.
+Here's what you need to know about bringing your deodorant with you during air travel.

 Here's the 3-1-1

 TSA's 3-1-1 rule regulates non-solid substances that you might want to carry on a plane.
-Almost anything you can squeeze out, spray out or pour out falls under the rule, deodorant included.
+Almost anything you can squeeze out, spray out or pour out falls under this liquids rule, deodorant included.

 • 3: Any non-solid that you bring in your carry-on has to be in a 3.4-ounce or smaller container.
 When it comes to deodorant, you'll find it in sizes from less than 1 ounce to 8 ounces or larger.
 If it's larger, it needs to go in your checked baggage.

-• 1: Any non-solid you bring with you in your hand luggage not only has to be in the appropriate-sized container, but all those containers must ride together in a 1-quart clear plastic zip-top bag.
+• 1: Any non-solid you bring with you in your hand luggage not only has to be in the appropriate-sized container, but all those containers must ride together in a 1-quart clear plastic bag with a zip-top.

-• 1: You only get to bring one quart-sized bag filled with products.
+• 1: You only get to bring one quart-sized resealable bag filled with products.
+All airports have different rules, but many make you separate this from the rest of your luggage at their security checkpoints.

-You might be wondering: Can I bring my 3.5 ounce roll-on if there's now only 3.4 ounces left in there?
-The answer is no. TSA only allows containers of 3.4 ounces or smaller in your carry-on luggage, no matter how full or empty they are.
+You might be wondering: Can I bring my 3.5 ounce liquid deodorant if there's now only 3.4 ounces left in there?
+The answer is no. Airport security only allows travel-sized containers of 3.4 ounces or smaller in your carry-on luggage, no matter how full or empty they are.
 Pack that bigger container in your checked baggage, or leave it behind.

 Aerosols in the air

-If you like to spray or mist your deodorant, look for trial- or travel-sized products at the store.
-While larger sizes can squeak in under 3.4 ounces, you'll have a hard time fitting that can and your other sundries in your quart-sized bag with the zipper closed.
-Pack it in your checked baggage if you want to bring a full-size can.
-Just make sure your aerosol has a cap to prevent accidental discharge.
+If you prefer aerosol deodorant, be sure to look for trial or travel-sized deodorant at the store.
+While larger sizes can squeak in under 3.4 ounces, you'll have a hard time fitting that can and your other sundries in your liquids bag with the zipper closed.
+Pack it in your checked baggage if you want to bring a full-size spray can.
+Just make sure your aerosol spray has a cap to prevent accidental discharge.

 Gels and solids

 From the outside, gel and solid deodorant look a lot alike.
 Both have a twist-up feature and have packaging similar in shape and size.
 There's a big difference at the TSA checkpoint, however.
-The gel version needs to fit in your 3-1-1 bag.
-You can just toss the solid into your carry-on, making it your best bet if you're trying to save room in your quart-sized 3-1-1 bag.
+Gel deodorant needs to fit in your 3-1-1 baggie.
+You can just toss solid stick deodorant into your carry-on baggage, making it your best bet if you're trying to save room in your quart-sized bag.

 Restrictions on checked deodorant